-The Office Manager assists the Program Coordinators and Director.
+The Enrollment Manager assists the Director.
 She is responsible for enrollment, billing, and payments.
-All credit card payments are processed by the Office Manager only.
+All credit card payments are processed by the Enrollment Manager only.

-The Administrative Assistant performs a variety of administrative and clerical tasks and works closely with the Director, Office Manager and Program Coordinators.
-The Administrative Assistant is often the first face families see when entering the LECC.
+The Operations Manager performs a variety of administrative and clerical tasks and works closely with the Director and the Enrollment Manager.
+The Operations Manager is often the first face families see when entering the LECC.

 Role of the School Nurse